devs-ryan/Rogue/README.md

 # Rogue

+# Description
 Rogue game with random level generator.
-Uses Ncurses library and programmed in C
-"make" to install
+Uses NCurses Library and made using C. by Ryan Claxton.

+# Frameworks and libraries
+- ncurses

+# Installation
+### Into the directory of this project:
+- Run `make` command

+# Play
-"./run ./randLevels.txt" to play
+- "./run ./randLevels.txt" to play